Flushing Meadows–Corona Park: Layout

-Ecology
+Hydrology and ecology

 The two lakes and the remainder of Flushing Creek are separated by a flood gate or dam called the "Porpoise Bridge" or "Tide Gate Bridge", located just south of the Long Island Rail Road's Port Washington Branch trestle, at the north end of the Flushing Meadows Golf Center.
 The dam only permits northward flows towards Flushing Bay to pass, while blocking south-flowing waters.
 As its name implies, the dam also acts as a bridge, carrying pedestrian and vehicular traffic over the creek.
 It measures 37 ft wide and 370 ft long.
 The lakes are fed by groundwater.

 Prior to human development, Flushing Meadows was originally a tidal marsh, with Flushing Creek receiving south-flowing waters from the tides of Flushing Bay.
-Although the lakes were built as freshwater lakes and dammed to mitigate tidal effects, flooding continues to affect the park.
+Although the lakes were built as freshwater lakes and dammed to mitigate tidal effects, flooding continues to affect the park, since the land was never raised when the former marshland was filled in.
 The lakes are also highly eutrophic, due to nutrients such as phosphorus from the former marshland seeping into the water, leading to the death of fish in the lakes.
 The regular tidal action that would filter the lakes is prevented by the dam.
 In addition, the lakes are subject to pollution and storm runoff from the nearby highways, via pipes which feed into the lakes.

 Because of its connection with Flushing Bay, several fish species native to marine habitats regularly swim into and inhabit Meadow and Willow Lakes.
 Fish species native to Meadow Lake include American eel, largemouth bass, northern snakehead (an invasive species), and white mullet.
 Willow Lake is named for the many species of willow plants which inhabit the area.
 Invasive phragmites, a genus of wild grasses, are also abundant.
 Attempts to kill the phragmites with pesticides have led to further fish kill.
 Numerous berry-producing trees and shrubs near Willow Lake attract several migratory bird species.
 The biodiversity of the lakes has been found to be much lower than other water bodies of comparable size.